HackCommander/hackcommander.github.io/_posts/2024-06-10-hackernight-2024-my-first-live-hacking-event.md

 - **11:00 pm:** start of HackerNight.
 - **11:00 pm - 1:00 am:** participating in one of the programs without a defined strategy and without understanding the logic of the application.
 - **1:00 am - 4:00 am:** eating pringles and hamburgers and drinking monsters to drown my sorrows because I wasn't focused and couldn't find anything :cry:.
-- **4:00 am - 4:25 am:** taking a look at the scope of another program, I found a vulnerability by chance.
+- **4:00 am - 4:25 am:** taking a look at the scope of another program, I saw something that looked familiar.
+I found a vulnerability by chance, against all odds.
 - **4:25 am:** reported the first vulnerability as *Medium*.
 - **4:42 am:** the customer accepted the vulnerability as *Medium* and my nickname, *HackCommander*, appeared on the movie screen in the first bloods section to applause.
 At that moment, all my accumulated fatigue vanished, and I felt a rush of excitement.